 IT Support is the lifeline of most businesses and if you’re an avid problem solver and a lover of tech then this is the pathway for you.
-We offer two apprenticeships in this area – Level 3 Infrastructure Technician and Level 4 Network Engineer.
+We offer two apprenticeships in this area – Level 3 Information Communications Technician and Level 4 Network Engineer.

 Whether you see yourself making it in a small start-up or large corporate company – we will have the right employer for you, and you will earn a real wage whilst you learn.
 An Apprenticeship will show you everything need to know about the industry with well-respected qualifications gained at the end of the programme.

-The Level 3 Infrastructure Technician has a typical duration of 14 months.
+The Level 3 Information Communications Technician has a typical duration of 14-17 months.

 Level 4 Network Engineer

 The Level 4 Network Engineer apprenticeship has a typical duration of 20 months.

 - Cloud Services.

 - Virtualisation & Server Failures.